RaspberryPiFoundation/scratch-curriculum/en-GB/space-junk/Space Junk - notes.md

 #Resources
 For this project, Scratch 2 should be used.
 Scratch 2 can either be used <a href="http://scratch.mit.edu/projects/editor/">online</a> or <a href="http://scratch.mit.edu/scratch2download/">offline</a>.

-You can find a completed version of this project <a href="http://scratch.mit.edu/projects/59295958/#editor">online</a>, or it can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project <a href="http://scratch.mit.edu/projects/59295958/#editor">online</a>, or it can be downloaded by clicking the 'Project Materials' link for this project, which contains:

 + SpaceJunk.sb2